OCA/management-system/mgmtsystem_nonconformity/readme/USAGE.md

   Rework, Re-grade, Repair
 - Deadline: Date by which the action must be completed
 - Responsible: Person in charge for implementing the action
-- Type: Immediate, corrective or preventive actions or improvement opportunity
+- Response Type: Immediate, corrective or preventive actions or improvement opportunity
 - Description: Details of the action